benjaminketron/effective-memory/README.md

 Bython Canidate Test

 ## Requirements
 The task is to create a web application utilizing the MEAN Stack, http://mean.io/.
-The user stories are
+Will be looking for unit tests and project structure as well as simplicty and clarity.

+### User Stories
 * As a user I would like to be able to use my Spotify account to login to the site.
 * As a user I would like to view a list of tracks in my Spotify library.
 * As a user I would like the list of tracks in my Spotify library to be stored in my local account for redundancy.